-Yei Be Chei Dancer : Historic : GHT 2247
+Yei Be Chei Dancer : Historic Navajo Weaving : GHT 2247

 Most likely this piece was woven in the Two Grey Hills area of the Navajo reservation.
 Showcased in the center of the piece is a Yei Be Chei Dancer.
-He is wearing a squash blossom necklace.
+He is wearing a squash blossom necklace and just a hint of red in his footwear.

 The beautiful hooked shapes in the borders of this design show how the Navajo were influenced by the designs seen in oriental rugs.